sumedhdamo/IIT-PATNA-Capstone-Project/README.md

 #  This capstone project automates the health check of all Domain controllers in the domain

 # Objectives
- - Automate 'Dcdiag' and 'repadmin' report ,collectr and it and store it in the Centralized repository(server)
+ - Automate 'Dcdiag' and 'repadmin' report ,collect and store it in the Centralized repository(server)
  - Schedule the health and check and deliver this to the stakeholders via email

 # Technologies Used